We all have preconceptions about other countries, and let’s face it: America doesn’t have the greatest reputation overseas.

 I used to work for a campervan company in New Zealand and I’ve seen a number of Americans behaving badly overseas, and of course I’ve heard the horror stories of Americans in non-English speaking countries.
 So I get where people are coming from with this.
 Americans seem to travel in large packs abroad, and even when they don’t, you’ll always know they’re there.

 My mum took a tour around Europe a few years ago, and there was one American on her bus who was really rude to everyone, and kept asking her where her husband was.
 On the last day he asked her why she had been wearing a New Zealand hat for most of the tour.
-“Well,” she replied, “I don’t want to be mistaken for an American”.
+“Well,” she replied, “I didn’t want to be mistaken for an American”.

 If anything, most Americans go out of their way to be polite-even when they’ve had a bad day.
-In California I’ve noticed that it comes accross as being a little fake but maybe I’m just a little cynical.
+In California I’ve noticed that it comes accross as being a little fake but maybe I’m just cynical.

 Stereotypes suck.
 When we allow these stereotypes to change the way we think about countries or people, we’re robbing ourselves of the chance to make our own judgments.
 Of course I still have preconceptions about other countries, but every time I travel somewhere new I discover that we all have more similarities than differences, no matter where we’re from.